 Air Force Space Command, activated Sept.
-1, 1982, is a major command with headquarters at Peterson Air Force Base, Colorado.
+1, 1982, is a major command with headquarters at Peterson Air Force Base, Colo.
 AFSPC provides military focused space capabilities with a global perspective to the joint warfighting team.

 Innovate, Accelerate, Dominate